Peppen/Twitter_HSAnalysis/README.md

 # Twitter Hate Speech Analysis

 A Python script that analyse tweets and their comments to understand how much user categories are affected by hate speech.
-With an addition of a comparison between Vader and Hate Sonar results.
+Moreover we added of a comparison between Vader and Hate Sonar results.

 ## Getting Started
 Just clone the github repository to get all the files you need to execute the code.

 ### Prerequisites